blackbaud/stache1/tutorials/getting-started/index.md

 ![Ipsum Image][ipsum-image-00]

 ## Step 4 - Generate an OAuth 2.0 access token  ##
 After you create a trial {{ site.productname }} user account, you need to generate an OAuth 2.0 access token to represent that {{ site.productname }} user's authorization to the API Console.
-The token allows the API Console  to access the user's protected resources (data) within {{ site.productname }}.
-Once you have an access token, you can provide any necessary URI parameters followed by submitting the request.  .
+The access token allows the API Console to access the user's protected resources (data) within {{ site.productname }}.
+Once you have an access token, you can provide any necessary URI parameters followed by submitting the request.
 For example, use the API Console to perform a GET on the Constituent resource to retrieve Robert Hernandez.

 To generate an access token, follow these steps: